seriykot/luhn-validator/README.md

 # luhn-validator
-Simple PHP script to calculate a Luhn checksum using Luhn Alogirthm
+Simple PHP script to validate a number using the Luhn Algorithm

 Author: Sergey Cheban